updated Summer 2018

-Over the last decade, Spain has made a huge push for its population to become more proficient in English and as a result, native English speakers are in extremely high demand.
+Over the last decade, Spain has made a huge push for its population to become more proficient in English and as a result, native English speakers are in extremely high demand and there are plenty of ways to teach English in Spain.
 For Language and Culture Assistants, AuPairs or other jobs that are moderately paid, extra income from private classes can mean the difference between a frugal year or enjoying all that Spain and Europe have to offer.

 However, before agreeing to take on a new student, consider COMO’s Cardinal Rules for Teaching Private Classes first: